What Is a Flat Income Tax System?

 Details on the Flat Tax System

-The "flat tax" is an income tax system in which everyone pays the same tax rate regardless of income.
-These systems are in place in eight U.S. states as of 2016, but legislation is afoot in at least one state to change to a progressive system.
+A "flat tax" is an income tax system in which everyone pays the same tax rate regardless of how much income they have.
+These systems are in place in eight U.S. states as of 2019, and several countries use this system as well, including Russia, Latvia, and Lithuania.